iulian-cenusa/frontend-mentor-single-price-grid-component/README.md

 ### What I learned

-This project helped me gain a better understanding of CSS grid and felxbox;
+This project helped me gain a better understanding of CSS grid and felxbox.

 ### Continued development